Victor Hănescu: 2001: Futures wins and Challenger successes

-2002: First ATP quarter-final, first Challenger win
+2002: First ATP quarterfinal, first Challenger win

 Hănescu did not make much career progress in 2002.
 His highlights were reaching his first career ATP-level quarterfinal at Umag, Croatia in July, and then winning his first Challenger in Portugal in September.
 He finished the year ranked No. 172.

-2003: Top 100, third round French Open and Wimbledon
+2003: Top 100, French Open and Wimbledon third rounds

 Moderate success in Challengers improved Hănescu's ranking to No. 150 by April 2003.
 He then qualified for the ATP tournament in Estoril and reached the third round of the Rome Masters in May and beat No. 31 Mikhail Youzhny, his highest-ranked win to that point.
 At the end of May, he qualified for the French Open and reached the third round, losing to Jarkko Nieminen, to break into the top 100 for the first time.
-He was a lucky loser entry at Wimbledon, and reached the third round there also, beating No. 34 Juan Ignacio Chela before losing to No. 12 Sjeng Schalken, improving his ranking to No. 85.
+He was a lucky loser entry at Wimbledon and reached the third round there also, beating No. 34 Juan Ignacio Chela before losing to No. 12 Sjeng Schalken, improving his ranking to No. 85.
 He had limited success the rest of the year, losing in the first round at the US Open to No. 6 Lleyton Hewitt, before reaching the quarterfinals in Bucharest in September.
-In October, he qualified for his second Masters event of the year in Paris, upsetting No. 49 Rafael Nadal and No. 69 Anthony Dupuis, and then upsetting No. 27 Wayne Ferreira in the first round, before losing to No. 2 Andy Roddick.
+In October, he qualified for his second Masters' event of the year in Paris, upsetting No. 49 Rafael Nadal and No. 69 Anthony Dupuis, and then upsetting No. 27 Wayne Ferreira in the first round, before losing to No. 2 Andy Roddick.
 He finished the year ranked No. 70.

 2004: Grand Slam failures, first ATP semifinal, first top-10 win

 Hănescu played almost exclusively at the ATP level in 2004, but with very limited success.
-He was ranked high enough for direct entry into all four Grand Slams and the Olympics, but won only one match total in those five events.
+He was ranked high enough for direct entry into all four Grand Slams and the Olympics but won only one match total in those five events.
 His successes were his first career ATP semifinal in Scottsdale in March, and several more ATP quarterfinals, including Bucharest again in September and Estoril in April, where he recorded his first win over a top-10 player, No. 6 Rainer Schüttler.
 In October, he went back down to the Challenger level and won in Rome, his second career Challenger title.
 He finished the year ranked No. 92, down 22 spots from 2003.